Japanese urban legends: Teke Teke (or Kashima Reiko)

 Teke Teke (テケテケ) is the ghost of a young woman or schoolgirl who fell on a railway line, which resulted in her body being cut in half by a train.
 She is an onryō, or a vengeful spirit, who lurks around urban areas and train stations at night.
 Since she no longer has her legs, she travels on either her hands or elbows, dragging her upper torso along the ground and making a scratching or "teke teke"-like sound.
 If she encounters a potential victim, she will chase them and slice them in half at the torso with a scythe or another bladed weapon.

 In some versions of the Teke Teke story, the spirit is identified as Kashima Reiko, who is said to have died when her legs were severed from her body by a train.
 According to legend, her legless ghost haunts bathrooms, asking occupants if they know where her legs are.
 If a questioned individual replies with an answer that Kashima deems unacceptable, she will tear or cut their legs off.
 Individuals may escape Kashima by replying that her legs are on the Meishin Expressway, or by answering her question with the phrase "kamen shinin ma", which translates to "mask death demon".

+Hasshaku-sama (or Ms. Eight Foot Tall)

+Hasshaku-sama (八尺様; 'Ms. Eight Foot Tall') is a Japanese urban legend that is depicted as a female giant creature that arose in the internet.